 However, many residents are scared to leave and experience the same emotional triggers that led to their admission in the first place.
 While they may be confident about skills that they have learned, it is harder to continue to apply them when faced with challenges in a less sheltered environment.
 As a parent, it is normal to question how much your relationship has changed with some distance and if you will be able to manage conflict as effectively if they move home.

 Tim Thayne published a survival guide for parents about boosting their teen’s success in and after treatment called “Not by Chance,” that identifies common fears parents have about initiating a step down: Has this worked?
 Was it necessary?
-Will she forgive me?
-Can we handle her at home?”
+Will they forgive me?
+Can we handle their at home?”

 Challenges Faced at Home

 While they may be excited about returning to their home and school environment, but it is hard to remember that they are no longer the same person when they return to the same “people, places, and playgrounds” where they struggled before.
-While your relationship with your daughter has improved, moving back home may bring up memories of how your relationship used to be.
-When your daughter leaves an environment where they’ve constantly been surrounded by peers, mentors, and therapists, they may feel like they’ve entered a social vacuum and struggle with feeling isolated or not knowing who to reach out to if they’ve lost touch with old friends.
-While their transition may involve a village, it can be hard to trust that your daughter has the skills she needs and to give her space to navigate the transition.
+While your relationship with your child has improved, moving back home may bring up memories of how your relationship used to be.
+When your child leaves an environment where they’ve constantly been surrounded by peers, mentors, and therapists, they may feel like they’ve entered a social vacuum and struggle with feeling isolated or not knowing who to reach out to if they’ve lost touch with old friends.
+While their transition may involve a village, it can be hard to trust that your child has the skills they needs and to give their space to navigate the transition.
 She may struggle at first, but this is natural.

 Supporting a Smoother Transition